dsc-courses/dsc40a-2024-sp/README.md

-# dsc80-2024-wi
+# dsc40a-2024-sp

-Public repository for the Winter 2024 offering of DSC 80.
-For instructions on how to use this repository, see https://dsc80.com/tech_support/.
+Public repository for the Spring 2024 offering of DSC 40A.
+Any time we present you with code, we'll put it here.